-Young women organise the event – engaging peers, community, policy makers, celebrities, opinion-formers, fathers, brothers, mothers, sisters and partners.
-The project seeks to unite the community regarding this issue through a live art event that is vibrant, open and friendly.
+Young women from Project O delivered and hosted the event – engaging peers, community, policy makers, celebrities, opinion-formers, fathers, brothers, mothers, sisters and partners.
+The project seeks to unite the community regarding this issue through a live arts endurance event that is vibrant, open and friendly.

-Recognised illustrators and artists create the colouring templates and complete large scale, outdoor, live drawings at the event, making it highly visible and media friendly.
+Recognised illustrators and artists created the colouring templates alongside the participants.
+The day is accompanied by live music, weaving, mural-making and more, making it highly visible and media friendly.

 Enter your email here so we can keep you updated on Project O